SpiritsCreations/The-Housecat-Community/Steve_the_housecat_terms_of_service_and_privacy_policy.md

 > - If there are reports or suspicions of copyright infringement related to the use of Steve The Housecat bot, we reserve the right to review and take appropriate action, including the removal of infringing content and legal response to complaints.

 ### 6. Abuse and Violations
-> - Misuse of the Universe bot, including but not limited to spamming, attacking or disrupting other Discord servers, distributing offensive or violating content, or using it contrary to Discord policies, is strictly prohibited.
+> - Misuse of the Steve The Housecat bot, including but not limited to spamming, attacking or disrupting other Discord servers, distributing offensive or violating content, or using it contrary to Discord policies, is strictly prohibited.
 > - If misuse or violations are discovered, we reserve the right to take appropriate action, including reporting such actions to Discord or relevant authorities.

 ### 7. Updates and Notifications